This Is What Post-Traumatic Growth After The Pandemic Can Look Like

 Try to stay as open and optimistic as you can.

 Just being open to learning about post-traumatic growth as a concept and knowing that it’s possible can help you experience it yourself.
 Here’s why: The trauma of the past year alone isn’t what causes growth; our interpretation of it is, notes Kristine Olson, MD, the chief wellness officer at Yale New Haven Health, who co-authored an article on post-traumatic growth and COVID for the Journal of the American Medical Association.
 Choosing to believe that PTG is real and possible for you is the first step toward reflecting on how your mindset has changed, and embracing some of those changes as positive.
-Being generally open to new experiences, novelty, and change can also help, says Dr. Tedeschi.
+Being generally open to new experiences, novelty, and change can also help, says Dr Tedeschi.

 Develop a narrative around your thoughts and emotions.